-The financial impact of COVID-19 is likely to put the 2008 credit crunch into the shade as many industries will see widespread failures despite the robust stimulus and protection packages offered by many governments.
-As with the previous events, regulations will be amended, and new working practices, borne out of necessity, will stay.
+The financial impact of COVID-19 is likely to put the 2008 credit crunch into the shade even as governments introduce some of the largest financial stimulus packages ever seen.
+As with the previous events, new rules will be introduced, and new working practices, borne out of necessity, will stay.

 Trader Voice remains a specialist focus for JP Reis.
-Since 2008 it has become an increasingly challenging area in terms of compliance with the expectation now being that auditors and investigators should be able to reconstruct the communications leading up to any trade.
+Since 2008 it has become an increasingly challenging area in terms of compliance with the expectation being that auditors and investigators should be able to reconstruct the communications leading up to any trade.
 Many banks have fallen foul of regulations, and legislation, for either not making the recordings, not keeping them, not being able to demonstrate the ability to reconstruct conversations, and, of course, for illegal trading.
 Adoption of fit for purpose systems and internal processes has not been consistently achieved.
-2020 will be an interesting test, trading companies have already had to use disaster resources and implement operational changes that few would have foreseen.
-The regulators have already made announcements that provide a level of flexibility for these unprecedented circumstances.
+2020 will be an interesting test case both in terms of how companies operate and how regulators react.

 Trader Voice Equipment

-This year is the first time that almost every trading organization will have to adopt contingency procedures and resources, including reactive ones, to cope with the operational restrictions imposed to contain the pandemic.
-In some cases, banks were using disaster recovery facilities very early in order to split groups, acieve social distancing and reduce the spread of infection.
-In general practice, disaster recovery facilities are provided for around 40% of key trading staff.
-In our experience, despite the best efforts of IT departments, workstations and trading turrets (dealerboards) aren’t set up how the traders want them.
-Modern trader voice systems [TVS] allow the trader to log into any turret and access their full configuration but we still see whole trading desks and small floors where generic logins are still used.
+This year is the first time that almost every trading organization will have to draw on continuity procedures and use disaster recovery facilities, including new ones to cope with the specific features of the pandemic.
+In some cases, banks were using disaster recovery facilities very early in order to maintain separation and reduce the spread of infection.
+In general practice, disaster recovery facilities are only provided for around 40% of traders.
+In our experience, despite the best efforts of IT staff, workstations and trading turrets (dealerboards) aren’t set up how the traders want them.
+Modern trader voice systems [TVS] allow the trader to log into any turret and access their full configuration but we still see whole trading desks and small floors where generic logins are being used.

 Depending how long restrictions last, 40% of operations may not be enough.
 As we said last time, duration is a commonly overlooked aspect of DR planning.
 Theoretically, trading floors that have adopted soft clients as primary endpoints may be relatively well placed to ride this out and that won’t go unnoticed.
-We often advise that soft clients can’t replicate full turret functionality for the high capacity user, but this could be a catalyst to close the gaps.
+We often advise that they can’t replace full turret functionality for the high capacity user, but this could be a catalyst to close the gaps.
 For banks with soft clients in place for DR purposes, who have the required licenses in place, this will be a steep learning curve.
-Not only is the user experience very different to normal turret use but there are also several technical issues with using soft clients for high capacity voice traders:
+Not only is the user experience very different but there are also several technical issues with using soft clients for high capacity users:

-- The stadium effect – the user hears a hoot announcement from multiple nearby computers as latency adds an incremental transmission delay, the lack of synchronization can be irritating and off-putting;
+- The stadium effect – the user experiences an unpleasant noise when they hear a hoot from their own speakers and adjacent workstations as latency adds an incremental transmission delay;

 - Sound quality deteriorates the more channels are coming over the PC speaker;